omines/antispam-bundle/docs/mkdocs/quickstart.md

 ## Stealth Mode

 By default, all **profiles** have "Stealth Mode" enabled.
-The way Symfony's form and validator mechanisms work together is however counterintuitive for how we expect antispam measures to work, as they are really verbose, informative and user friendly.
+The way Symfony's form and validator mechanisms work together is counterintuitive for how we expect antispam measures to work, as they are really verbose, informative and user friendly.
+That means the default validation failures are, in a way, giving a manual to the spammers on how to bypass the antispam measures.

+The issue here is largely hypothetical, as no spambot will actually read the error and act on it.
+However by default the bundle runs in "Stealth Mode" on forms with a profile.
+This means all errors are replaced by a single generic error on the form level, by default stating that *'technical issues'* have prevented the form from being processed.

+You can disable `stealth` at the profile level to keep explicit errors at the violating fields.